-- 2.3 We recognise all staff2 and Governors have a full and active part to play in protecting our pupils from harm and actively promoting their welfare and that the child's welfare is our paramount concern. - 2.4 All staff believe our school should provide a safe, caring, positive and stimulating environment that promotes the social, physical and moral development of the individual child. - 2.5 The aims of this policy are: - 2.5.1 To support students' development in ways that will foster security, confidence and resilience. - 2.5.2 To provide an environment in which children and young people feel safe, secure, valued and respected and feel confident that they know how to approach adults if they are in difficulties. - 2.5.3 To ensure all teaching and non-teaching staff, are aware of the need to safeguard and promote the wellbeing of children and understand their responsibilities in identifying and promptly reporting cases of actual or suspected abuse. - 2.5.4 To provide a systematic means of monitoring children known or thought to be at risk of harm and ensure we, the school, contribute to assessments of need and support plans for those children. - 2.5.5 To acknowledge the need for effective and appropriate communication between all members of staff in relation to the safeguarding of pupils, ensuring staff know how and when to share information to protect children in a way that is legal and ethical. - 2.5.6 To ensure our school has a clear system for communicating concerns and a model for open communication between children, teachers, parents and other adults working with children. - 2.5.7 To support the development of a structured procedure within the school, which will be followed by all members of the school community in cases of suspected abuse. - 2.5.8 To ensure the school has robust systems in place which accurately records safeguarding and child protection concerns, which are clearly understood by staff and adhered to.
-Actions taken to address concerns and outcome achieved are clearly and accurately recorded and these records are appropriately stored. - 2.5.9 To develop effective working relationships, guided by the Threshold document, with all other agencies involved in safeguarding and promoting the needs of children at our school.
+- 2.3 We recognise all staff2 and Governors have a full and active part to play in protecting our pupils from harm and actively promoting their welfare and that the child's welfare is our paramount concern. - 2.4 All staff believe our school should provide a safe, caring, positive and stimulating environment that promotes the social, physical and moral development of the individual child. - 2.5 School recognises that as well as threats to the welfare of children from within their families, children may be vulnerable to abuse or exploitation outside their homes and from other children staff will remain vigilant and alert to these potential risks - 2.6 The aims of this policy are: - 2.6.1 To support students' development in ways that will foster security, confidence and resilience, free from discrimination - 2.6.2 To provide an environment in which children and young people feel safe, secure, valued and respected and feel confident that they know how to approach adults if they are in difficulties. - 2.6.3 To ensure all teaching and non-teaching staff, are aware of the need to safeguard and promote the wellbeing of children.
+Identifying the need for support early to promote well-being and promptly reporting cases of actual or suspected abuse. - 2.6.4 To provide a systematic means of monitoring children known or thought to be at risk of harm and ensure we, the school, contribute to assessments of need and support plans for those children. - 2.6.5 To acknowledge the need for effective and appropriate communication ensuring staff know how and when to share information to protect children in a way that is legal and ethical.